diegoscarabelli/diegoscarabelli.github.io/content/posts/palestine/index.md

 - Conformity: the tendency to avoid social friction and fit in the average of your social network, your tribe.
 - Denial: an understandable defense mechanism against the immorality, cruelty and horror of much of reality.

-A topic that is plagued but all of these barriers in their full force is that of Palestine.
+A topic that is plagued by all of these barriers in their full force is that of Palestine.
 Decades of investigative reporting, historical analysis, human rights work and activism, by countless brave individuals and organizations that have spoken the truth of what has been happening since the creation of the State of Israel in 1948 (and leading to it), have not yet managed to defeat widespread disinformation.
 The result is that public opinion has been fractured and mobilization for practical action remains limited to this day.
 It's such a heartbreaking tragedy.

 I am therefore doing my best to point my finger towards the truth, hoping to be your catalyst, if you need one, and that you will do the same for others.

-Time for the red pill and go down the rabbit hole.
+Time to go down the rabbit hole.

 ## Hamas Attacks of October 2023

-The The Independent International Commission of Inquiry (the Commission) of the UN Human Rights Council ([OHCHR](https://www.ohchr.org/en/ohchr_homepage)) reported in June 2024 on the findings of their investigation of the events of October 7th 2023 in [A/HRC/56/CRP.3](https://www.ohchr.org/sites/default/files/documents/hrbodies/hrcouncil/sessions-regular/session56/a-hrc-56-crp-3.pdf).
+The Independent International Commission of Inquiry (the Commission) of the UN Human Rights Council ([OHCHR](https://www.ohchr.org/en/ohchr_homepage)) reported in June 2024 on the findings of their investigation of the events of October 7th 2023 in [A/HRC/56/CRP.3](https://www.ohchr.org/sites/default/files/documents/hrbodies/hrcouncil/sessions-regular/session56/a-hrc-56-crp-3.pdf).
 They collected evidence from open-source items, including photos, videos, social media content, official data, submitted documents, remote witness testimony.
 They noted that Israel barred the Commission access to the relevant sites in Israel and the occupied Palestinian territory (oPt), instructed medical personnel not to speak with the Commission, and particularly obstructed investigations into acts of sexual violence by denying meetings with survivors, and lack of forensic evidence.
 In examining the evidence, they applied cross-referencing and forensic evaluation.
 This report is the most comprehensive and reliable account of what happened that day I could find.

 In addition, Al Jazeera Investigative Unit also conducted an in-depth investigation into the events of that day by examining hours of footage from CCTV, dashcams, personal phones and headcams of dead Hamas fighters, and published their findings in the documentary [October 7](https://www.ajiunit.com/investigation/october-7/).